 Meals in Marek North

 Blue Lake prides itself in maintaining a clean and natural environment for its students.
-All campers help to preserve its beauty by pitching in on Camp Sweeps, such as picking up litter or collecting fallen branches for a campfire.
+All campers help to preserve its beauty by pitching in on Camp Sweeps, picking up litter or collecting fallen branches for a campfire.
 Cabins and units are assigned areas of the camp to help keep clean.

 On the Air

 The broadcast studios of Blue Lake Public Radio, WBLV 90.3 in Muskegon and WBLU 88.9 in Grand Rapids, are located on the campus of Blue Lake Fine Arts Camp and serve as a voice of the arts with a focus on classical, jazz, and NPR programming.
-Campers often have the opportunity to attend live broadcasts at William Stewart Memorial Music Shell, and those who take the Radio Broadcast minor get a hands-on learning experience inside the studios with our experienced announcers.
+Campers have the opportunity to attend live broadcasts at William Stewart Memorial Music Shell, and those who take the Radio Broadcast minor get a hands-on learning experience inside the studios with our experienced announcers.
 Blue Lake Public Radio also streams online at bluelake.org/radio, and our radio app is available for download for Apple and Android devices.
 Tune in!

 The Musical Instrument Museum

 While at camp, many students will visit Blue Lake’s Musical Instrument Museum to learn the history of their own instruments.
-Home of one of the largest collections of antique instruments in the Midwest, you never know what sounds you’ll hear in the Museum–anything from a Didgeridoo to a Norwegian Hardanger Fiddle.
+Home of one of the largest collections of antique instruments in the Midwest, you never know what sounds you’ll hear in the museum–anything from a Didgeridoo to a Norwegian Hardanger Fiddle.
 We even have a calliope which makes an appearance on campus now and then.